Manhyia Palace

-Manhyia Palace.
-This is the principal front façade, originally constructed and completed in 1925.
-It acquired its present appearance following a remodelling, in 1995.

 The Manhyia Palace (Akan: Oman hyia, English: Gathering of the people) is the seat of the Asantehene, as well as his official residence.
 It is located in Manhyia, Kumasi, the capital of the Ashanti Region of Ghana.
 The first palace is now a museum.
 Otumfuor Opoku Ware II built the new palace, which is close to the old one and is where the current Asantehene, Otumfuor Osei Tutu II, resides.

 History

 The palace was built in 1925 by the British after they had demolished the Aban Palace built by Ashanti Empire.
 The British were said to have been impressed by the size of the original palace and the scope of its contents, which included "rows of books in many languages", but during the War of the Golden Stool, the British demolished the royal palace with explosives.
 The palace consequently erected is 1 km from the Centre for National Culture, Kumasi.

 Upon the return from exile of the Asantehene Nana Prempeh I from the Seychelles Islands, the building was offered to him for use as his residence.
 This was because prior to the Asantehene's exile, his old palace had been burnt down in the Yaa Asentewa War.
 The war was fought between the British and the Asantes because of the refusal of the Asantehene to offer the Golden stool to the then governor of the Gold Coast.
 Prempeh I only accepted the offer after he had paid for the cost of the building in full.
 Two kings lived in the palace, namely Otumfuo Prempeh I and Otumfuo Sir Osei Agyeman Prempeh II, KBE, the 13th and 14th kings of the Asante nation.

 The old palace was converted into a museum in 1995 after the new palace was built.
 Opoku Ware II was the first king to live in the new palace, which he occupied until his death in 1999.